 Vitamin C is essential to human health.
-There are only a few species on the planet which do not make their own vitamin C and humans are among them.
-Therefore, it is vital that we get it from our diet.
+There are only a few species on the planet which do not make their own Vitamin C and humans are among them.
+It is vital that we get enough Vitamin C from our diet.

 Naturally occurring vitamin C (such as that found in fruits and vegetables) is very sensitive to light, heat and oxidation, meaning as much as 90% can be lost in processing.